On the Enumeration Complexity of Unions of Conjunctive Queries: Towards a Dichotomy

-Following Theorem~\ref{thm:no-union-guard} and Theorem~\ref{thm:isolated}, it is left to handle cases like Example~\ref{example:star}, of unions containing body-isomorphic acyclic CQs where some free-path is union guarded but not isolated.
-After solving this case, and regarding unions of intractable CQs, we should also explore unions containing body-isomorphic acyclic CQs but also other intractable CQs.
+Theorem~\ref{thm:no-union-guard} and Theorem~\ref{thm:isolated} form a dichotomy for unions of body-isomorphic acyclic CQs where all free-paths are isolated: if all free-paths are are guarded, the UCQ is in $\DelayClin$; otherwise, it is not in $\DelayClin$ assuming $\matmul$.
+It is still left to handle cases like Example~\ref{example:star}, of unions containing body-isomorphic acyclic CQs where some free-path is union guarded but not isolated.
+After solving this case, and regarding unions of difficult CQs, we should also explore unions containing body-isomorphic acyclic CQs but also other difficult CQs.